ISS-Mimic/Mimic/Pi/imgs/readme.md

-All stack images are from historicspacecraft.com.
+All ISS module stack images are from historicspacecraft.com.